Who Got Next? B/R's Next-Generation NBA Superstars

 Way-too-early 2019 NBA draft projection: Top five

-Having just turned 17 years old on July 6, Zion Williamson's future NBA identity isn't clear yet.
+Having just turned 17 years old July 6, Zion Williamson's future NBA identity isn't clear yet.
 It's just too early.
 It's not too soon, however, to say that scouts will be all over him when the time comes.

 He's already earned national attention with internet-friendly bounce that's creating hype and generating conversation.
 Williamson was also just moved to No. 1 on ESPN's 2018 recruiting rankings, a tribute to his basketball ability, as opposed to the athleticism he's mostly known for.